Category: E

 πŸ‘₯ Population & Demographics

-As of the 2010 Census, the population of Eliot was 6,204.
-The town has a diverse age range, with a median age of 44.4 years.
-The population is predominantly White, with small percentages of African American, Asian, and other races.
-The town also has a significant number of residents of Irish and English descent.
+As of the 2020 census, the population of Essex was approximately 21,500 residents.
+The town has a diverse age range, with a median age of around 40 years.
+The racial makeup of the town is predominantly White, with smaller populations of African American, Asian, Hispanic, and other races.

 πŸ›οΈ History